IP strategy insights: Dr Ian Maxwell

 Ian: Yes, there are sceptics, many of whom haven’t looked at the evidence.
 As a scientist, however, I believe in looking at the evidence.

 Pulling together the results of two studies, I found that, on average, a software start-up with patents is around four times more likely to go to an initial public offering (IPO) than a software start-up without patents.
 Each IPO had an average return of around four times greater than a trade sale.
-That is, a software start-up with patents has the potential to provide a greater return on investment than a software company without patents.
+That is, a software start-up with patents has the potential to provide a return on investment that is 16 times that of a software company without patents.
 (A full account of this analysis is here).

 Software companies with patents are bankrupted at half the rate of software companies without patents.
 In my experience, when a company is bankrupted, patents offer the highest value assets to help recoup investment losses, resulting in better portfolio returns for investors.

 I expect the importance of patents to be even greater for start-ups in areas other than software.